Sexy Beast: In popular culture

 Brian Sella of The Front Bottoms attributes the band's name to a line spoken by Ben Kingsley in the film.
 Another line spoken by Kingsley inspired The Kooks' song "Jackie Big Tits".

 Ben Kingsley reprised his role as Don Logan in a series of advertisements, also directed by Glazer, promoting the Band Aid 20 single and 2004 DVD issue of the Live Aid concert.

-Prequel television series
+Television series

 A prequel television series based on the film was in development at Paramount Network, which was being produced by Paramount Television Studios and Anonymous Content.
 However, the series was scrapped by Paramount Network.
 On 15 February 2022, ViacomCBS Networks UK And Australia announced that the series was revived for Paramount+, but would instead be produced by Train a Comin' Productions, Familystyle, Chapter One, Solas Mind, Anonymous Content and Paramount Television International Studios.
 The eight-episode series was released on 25 January 2024.